 Companion planting

-1) Plant fast growing crops with slow growing crops.
-The fast growing crops will be harvested by the time the slow growers are maturing and taking up the room in the container.
+growing crops.
+The fast growing crops will be harvested by the time the slow

-2) Fast growing crops produce fruit in a short growing cycle (fruit will be ready for harvest after 4 – 8weeks).
+short growing cycle (fruit will be ready for harvest after 4 – 8weeks).

 a) Lettuce